Telefonica/toolium/docs/ai_utils.rst

 Usage
 ~~~~~

-You can use the function `assert_text_similarity` from `toolium.utils.ai_utils` module to compare two texts using any of
+You can use the function `assert_text_similarity` from `toolium.utils.ai_utils.text_similarity` module to compare
-these methods.
-You can specify the method to use with the `similarity_method` parameter and set a threshold for
+two texts using any of these methods.
+You can specify the method to use with the `similarity_method` parameter and set a
-similarity with the `threshold` parameter (a value between 0 and 1, where 1 means identical and 0 means completely
+threshold for similarity with the `threshold` parameter (a value between 0 and 1, where 1 means identical and 0 means
-different).
+completely different).

 .. code-block:: python

-    from toolium.utils.ai_utils import assert_text_similarity
+    from toolium.utils.ai_utils.text_similarity import assert_text_similarity

     # Basic usage
     input_text = "The quick brown fox jumps over the lazy dog"